 Dr. Ravitch died in 1989, still teaching students from his own hospital bed.
 His son Dr. Michael M. Ravitch (1943-2004) followed in his steps in medical education as an educational psychologist at Northwestern University's Feinberg School of Medicine.

-Personal note: I regret not having had the opportunity to meet Dr. Ravitch.
+Personal notes: I regret not having had the opportunity to meet Dr. Ravitch.
 In 2006 I spent several hours talking with Dr. Felicien Steichen about his trip to the USSR with Dr. Ravitch and the research and development that happened afterwards.
 When concluding my visit, Dr. Steichen presented me with a signed copy of his and Dr. Ravitch's book that reads:"Mark Ravitch would have enthusiastically applauded your efforts to teach the science of Anatomy that is the basis of the Art of Surgery".
 With the loss of both Drs.
 Ravitch and Steichen a wonderful chapter of the history of surgical stapling has closed.
-Dr. Miranda.

 Sources: